Arrays & Floats

 Write the minimal amount of code for the test to run

-You should end up with an average.rb like this:
+By following the cycle we've been practicing, you should end up with an statistics_calculator.rb like this:

 def average(numbers)